Elliot Stabler: Season 2

 After Wheatley and cyberterrorist Sebastian McClane (Robin Lord Taylor) hack into the New York Stock Exchange and steal millions, Stabler and his team go after them, but Stabler jeopardizes the investigation by beating Wheatley up upon discovering that he used the date of Kathy's death as the password to his encrypted files.
 Stabler then pretends to go on a romantic date with Angela knowing full well that Wheatley is spying on them; as intended, this sends Wheatley into a jealous rage.
 Meanwhile, Bell threatens to take Stabler off the task force, but he manages to persuade her and their superiors to give him two more days to prove Wheatley's guilt, offering to resign from the NYPD if he fails.

 Soon afterward, Wheatley strong-arms McClane into crippling the city's power grid, causing rolling blackouts.
 After double-crossing McClane and leaving him to die, Wheatley demands Richie's release from prison, a private jet to take him and Angela out of the city, and Stabler admitting to "framing" him for Kathy's murder on livestream.
 The NYPD release Richie to Wheatley's custody, but Wheatley stuns them by killing his own son.
 He then reveals that he has kidnapped Bernadette, and will kill her unless Stabler makes his "confession".
 Stabler refuses to absolve Wheatley of Kathy's murder, however, and manages to rescue his mother.

 After Slootmaekers restores the city's power grid with McClane's help, Stabler calls Angela, who is on the run with Wheatley.
 He tells her that Wheatley murdered Richie, which provokes her to deliberately crash her car into the ocean, with her and Wheatley inside.
-Angela's body is found in the crash, but Wheatley has disappeared.
+Angela's body is found in the crash, but Wheatley's isn't.

 The next day, Bell tells Stabler that he is being brought before a disciplinary committee, and is in danger of losing his job and pension.
 That night, fellow undercover NYPD detective and family friend Frank Donnelly (Denis Leary) comes to his aid, having been alerted to Stabler's problems by Benson.
 Soon afterward, however, Stabler learns from an undercover informant that Donnelly is the leader of the Brotherhood, a ring of corrupt cops working for the Marcy Street Killers, an organized crime syndicate operated by crime boss Preston Webb (Mykelti Williamson).